 But no. That's the map.
 That's all of the map.
-It consists of literally three areas - the streets of Miami and a small compound owned by the DeSoto crime family, the... uggggh...
+It consists of literally three areas—the streets of Miami and a small compound owned by the DeSoto crime family, the... uggggh...
 Killer Clown College which makes up a couple of levels of idiocy, and then a patch of sawgrass with a guy's hut hidden in it.
 And also, the Fountain of Dreams.
-To put this in perspective, because I counted , the world-saving source of all-curing water is literally twenty steps away from your house .
+To put this in perspective, because I counted, the world-saving source of all-curing water is literally 20 steps away from your house.
 You can't simply walk up and get it, no, but still.
 The bat in Pong goes more out of its way!
 That's not a quest, it's an errand!

-The crazy difficulty though makes it one totally not worth undertaking, from the constant random assaults by enemies to the dumb puzzles, dead ends, and chances to absolutely screw yourself over by saying the wrong thing to the wrong person, or stealing the local crime boss' beloved Van Gogh painting.
-Okay, so, in fairness, you do that last one and you have it coming.
-Walking into a fountain in some guy's only to find it full of piranhas though... that's just cruel!
+The crazy difficulty though makes it one totally not worth undertaking, from the constant random assaults by enemies to the dumb puzzles, dead ends, and chances to absolutely screw yourself over by saying the wrong thing to the wrong person, or stealing the local crime boss's beloved Van Gogh painting.
+OK, so, in fairness, you do that last one and you have it coming.
+Walking into a fountain only to find it full of piranhas, that's just cruel.

 Certainly, it's very obvious why nobody involved in Wasteland wanted to be even tangentially associated with this, and why even EA ultimately decided to try and pretend it never happened.
 There was only one Wasteland, and then there was Fallout.
-Now there is Wasteland 2, and it's the true successor.
+Then there was Wasteland 2, and it's the true successor.

 Some games are better forgotten.
 Some wastelands, simply a waste.